umbraco/UmbracoDocs/Reference/Searching/Examine/Indexing/index.md

 ## Changing IValueSetValidator

 An `IValueSetValidator` is responsible for validating a `ValueSet` to see if it should be included in the index and/or filtering the data in the `ValueSet`.
-For example, by default the validation process for the ExternalIndex checks if a `ValueSet` has a category type of either "media" or "content" (not member), if a `ValueSet` was passed to the ExternalIndex that did not pass this requirement it would just be ignored.
+For example, by default the validation process for the ExternalIndex checks if a `ValueSet` has a category type of either "media" or "content" (not member).
+If a `ValueSet` was passed to the ExternalIndex and it did not pass this requirement it would be ignored.

 Starting in Umbraco 8.4.0 it is easy to change the `IValueSetValidator` implementation for the built in indexes, for example: